SuperFastMRI-snu/SNU-FastMRI-Challenge/README.md

 ![EntireModel](./img/EntireModel.png)

 ### Feature-Image VarNet
 E2E VarNet, the baseline model, is powerful, but some information was lost in the refinement module.
-This is basically because the data consistency module performs updates of tensor in the 2 channel k-space domain while, in the UNet, the tensor's channel number increases upto 32.

-In the Unet of the refinement module, the tensor in the k-space temporarily gets transformed into the feature-space, which contains high-level features, but is quickly converted back into the k-space in order to perform DC module update.
-The conversion from feature-space to k-space inevitably entails the loss of most high-level features.
+This is basically because the data consistency (DC) module performs updates of tensor in the 2 channel k-space domain while, in the refinement module, the updates are performed in the feature-space where the tensor's channel number increases upto 32.
+In the feature-space, we can gain high-level features, but most of them are lost in the process of converting the tensor back into the k-space in order to perform DC module update.

-This was basically because Data Consistency Module performs updates of tensor in the 2 channel k-space domain while, in the UNet, the tensor's channel number increases upto 32.

-Most of the high-level features are discarded in the last conv layer of each cascade

-We were able to conserve most of the high-level features which are discarded in the last conv layer of each cascade in E2E VarNet.
+Feature-Image (FI) VarNet resolves this problem by making DC module perform updates of tensor in the feature-space rather than in k-space.
+Therefore, the tensor retains a large number of feature channels throughout the network’s cascades.
+The high-level features which is lost in E2EVarNet's refinement modules are now preserved in FI VarNet.

+However, we abandoned Block-attention module due to the 8GB limit on GPU VRAM.
+Block-attention module's role is to reducing computational complexity while enhancing the model’s ability to identify spatial locations of aliasing artifacts caused by Cartesian undersampling.
+After experimenting with various hyperparameters, we reached to a conclusion that getting more cascades and deeper UNets is way more efficient in training than maintaining Block-attention module.
+We believe that the reason block-wise attention did not improve the model’s performance was because the attention block consumed memory, reducing the size of the base model that needed to be maintained.

 ## Techniques
 list~~